Garland, Sexton each score 18 to lead Cavs over Wolves 94-88

+Garland scored seven points in the fourth quarter, including five in the game-deciding run.
+The Wolves had finally brought their home crowd to life with a 9-0 run that allowed them to go up 78-77 with 6:44 left, their first lead since 2-0.

+But Larry Nance Jr. regained Cleveland’s lead on a follow shot and Tristan Thompson hit a pair of free throws to start a 10-2 run.
+Garland had a 3-pointer and a jumper during the run.
+Kelan Martin’s 3-pointer with 16.5 seconds left pulled Minnesota to 90-87, but Sexton hit two foul shots with 14 seconds remaining to put it away.

-Tristan Thompson added 12 points and 15 rebounds for the Cavaliers in an ugly game missing top scorers from both teams.
-Cleveland led for most the night before needing a quick rally to pull ahead for good in the fourth, and win for the fourth time in five games.
+It was an ugly game missing top scorers from both teams.
+Cleveland led for most the night before needing its quick rally.

+“Showed a lot of resiliency,” Thompson said.
+“This team is fighting; we’ve won four out of the last five games, so something is going in the right direction.”

+A night after scoring 30 in Boston, Cavs veteran forward Kevin Love sat in street clothes while nursing a right hip contusion.
+Cleveland all but tried to give the game away with a rash of poor ballhandling and passes – the 29 turnovers tied Sacramento’s mark, set Dec.
+15 at Golden State.

 The Wolves, who were coming off their first win in 12 games after a double-overtime victory in Sacramento on Thursday, lost their ninth straight home game.
 They had a season-high 17 steals and scored 27 points off Cleveland’s turnovers, but were done in by a horrendous night on the perimeter and the boards.